 Both are part of the normal operation of just about all industrial equipment.
 But monitoring how much heat and how much vibration there is, and comparing it with historical levels, can alert you to a problem.

 “A structured cleaning, inspection, lubrication and tightening programme will help ensure the long-term health of components,” says Richard Jeffers, Director for Industrial Solutions at RS Components.
 “A condition monitoring programme can be used to identify impending component failures.”

 There are internet-enabled sensors, and smart machines, that can transmit this kind of data to a central IT system, thanks to the Internet of Things.
 But the Industrial Internet of Things (IIoT) is still in its infancy.

 Condition monitoring must be regarded as a slightly less futuristic endeavour.
 But it can still offer huge benefits.
 Something as simple as regular oil analysis can reveal how healthy a machine is, whether the oil is degrading, and more.
 This kind of proactive approach to maintenance is another service a supplier can take responsibility for.
 Given that more than half (54%) of participants in our whitepaper cited ageing assets as their biggest driver of downtime, this ought to be on everyone’s hit list.

-“Condition monitoring can allow you to take action that will extend the life of a component or replace it prior to a potentially catastrophic failure”Richard Jeffers, Technical Director, RS Components
+“Condition monitoring can allow you to take action that will extend the life of a component or replace it prior to a potentially catastrophic failure”Richard Jeffers, Director for Industrial Solutions, RS Components

 Involving your partners and suppliers in a shared strategic responsibility is more than a great way of getting rid of a burden.
 For any of the approaches outlined above to work, there needs to be a close working relationship between supplier and customer, and there will need to be a robust analysis of MRO purchase history data.